Police-Data-Accessibility-Project/health-monitoring/README.md

 # Health Monitoring

-This repository will be used to monitor the health of https://pdap.io/, send alerts when errors are detected, and, where necessary, perform corrective actions.
+This repository is used to monitor the health of https://pdap.io/, send alerts when errors are detected, and, where necessary, perform corrective actions.

+## Logging

+The script will log to a file named health_monitoring.log in the root directory.
+These logs are designed to rotate every day at midnight.

 ## Installation